schneems/the_lone_dyno/README.md

 # TheLoneDyno

 Isolate code to only run on a certain number of Heroku dynos.
-Uses Postgres [advisory locks](http://www.postgresql.org/docs/9.1/static/explicit-locking.html) to isolate behavior and Postgres [LISTEN/NOTIFY](http://www.postgresql.org/docs/9.1/static/sql-notify.html) to trigger custom events.
+Then use [LISTEN/NOTIFY](http://www.postgresql.org/docs/9.1/static/sql-notify.html) to trigger custom events on those dynos.

 [![Build Status](https://travis-ci.org/schneems/the_lone_dyno.svg?branch=master)](https://travis-ci.org/schneems/the_lone_dyno)